adidacta/younote/TASKS.md

 - Handles possessive apostrophe correctly (e.g., "James's Notebooks")
 - Falls back to "Notebooks" if no nickname is set
 - Updated all three notebook pages (list, detail, page detail)

+### 19. Add Notes Outline/Navigation Sidebar 🟢
+**Completed**: 2025-12-22
+**Type**: Feature - Navigation Enhancement

+Implemented minimalistic vertical dots navigation:
+- Created `NotesOutline` component with vertical dots (one dot per note)
+- Active note shown as filled dot (●), inactive notes as outlined dots (○)
+- Click any dot to smooth scroll to that note
+- Uses Intersection Observer to automatically track and highlight visible note
+- Always visible on desktop (~30px wide), hidden on mobile
+- Super minimalistic design - no text, no tooltips, no collapse functionality
+- Added `data-note-id` attributes to notes for scroll tracking

 ---